 As discontent with their lot festered, there was an intense yearning for a Mab Darogan ('Son of Prophesy'), who would release the Welsh from their bondage.
-This yearning was given voice by the poets who used to serve the uchelwyr (gentry).
+This yearning was given voice by the poets who served the uchelwyr (gentry).
 For many, the obvious candidate for this role was the last heir in the main line of the princes of Gwynedd, Owain ap Thomas known as Owain Lawgoch ('Owain of the Red Hand').
-Owain was a fierce warrior known across Europe for his prowess on the field of battle, who enjoyed the support of the French king.
-The English crown recognised his threat and employed the Scot John Lamb as a spy and sent him to assassinate Owain at Mortagne-sur-Gironde in 1378.
+Owain was a fierce warrior known across Europe for his prowess on the field of battle who was an officer in the French army.
+The English crown recognised his threat and employed the Scot John Lamb as a spy, and sent him to assassinate Owain at Mortagne-sur-Gironde in 1378.

-The medieval period ended seventy years later when a Welsh-born king, claiming some descent from the house of Gwynedd, became Henry VII of England and established the Tudor dynasty.
+The medieval period ended thirty years later when a Welsh-born king, claiming descent from the house of Gwynedd, became Henry VII of England and established the Tudor dynasty.